 - G. Performance Reviews.
 The recipient must conduct and keep a record of at least a midterm and an end-of-term written evaluation of each member's performance for fulltime members and an end-of-term written evaluation for all less-than-full-time members.
 The end-of-term evaluation should address, at a minimum, the following factors: - 1.
 Whether the member has completed the required number of hours; - 2.
 Whether the member has satisfactorily completed assignments; and; - 3.
-Whether the member has met other performance criteria that were clearly communicated at the beginning of the term of service. - recordkeeping.
+Whether the member has met other performance criteria that were clearly communicated at the beginning of the term of service. - H. Timekeeping.
 The recipient is required to ensure that time and attendance recordkeeping is conducted by the AmeriCorps member's supervisor.
 This time and attendance record is used to document member eligibility for in-service and post service benefits.
 The recipient must have a timekeeping system that is compliant with 2 CFR § 200.430; however, because AmeriCorps members are National Service Participants and not employees per 45 CFR 2510.20, there is not an expectation that the recipient track time beyond a member's AmeriCorps service.
 If a recipient engages an AmeriCorps member in other Federal grant activities as an employee, the member and supervisor must certify, under penalty of perjury, that the member is not double counting their time, duplicating, displacing, or supplanting the other Federal grant activities, as outlined in 45 CFR 2540.
 If a Professional Corps program wants to follow the timekeeping practices of its profession and certify that members have completed the minimum required hours, excluding sick and vacation days, it must get advance written approval from AmeriCorps via a special condition on an amendment.
-If a State Commission Formula-funded Professional Corps program wants to follow the timekeeping practices of its profession and certify that members have completed the minimum required hours, excluding sick and vacation days, it must get advance written approval from the State Commission.
+If a State Commission Formula-funded Professional Corps program wants to follow the timekeeping practices of its profession and certify that members have completed the minimum required hours, and certify that members have completed the timekeeping practices of its profession and certify that members have completed the minimum required hours, excluding sick and vacation days, it must get advance written approval from the State Commission.

-- Jury Duty.
+- I. Jury Duty.
 The grantee must allow AmeriCorps members to serve on a jury without being penalized for doing so.
 During the time AmeriCorps members serve as jurors, they should continue to receive credit for their normal service hours, a living allowance, healthcare coverage and, if applicable, childcare coverage regardless of any reimbursements for incidental expenses received from the court. - J. Member Death or Injury.
 The recipient must immediately report any member deaths or serious injuries to the designated AmeriCorps Portfolio Manager.